lucasgabmoreno/linuxloops/Readme/Virtual-machines.md

 From Windows: `C:\"Program Files"\Oracle\VirtualBox\VboxManage.exe internalcommands createrawvmdk -filename ubuntu.vmdk -rawdisk ubuntu.img`

-From Linux: `vboxmanage internalcommands createrawvmdk -filename ubuntu.vmdk -rawdisk ubuntu.img`
+From Linux: `VBoxManage convertdd ubuntu.img ubuntu.vmdk --format VMDK`

 4. Open VirtualBox and setup a new virtual machine.
 When requested for the storage, select the vmdk file we have just created in the Linuxloops image folder.